wiIliu/CSI4999_IDSwithAI/README.md

 | CNN (baseline) | 0.9913 | 0.9940 | 0.9964 | 0.9952 | 0.9522 |
 | CNN + Self-Attention | 0.9900 | 0.9911 | 0.9978 | 0.9945 | 0.9443 |

 ML ensemble models achieved the strongest binary performance.
-The baseline CNN, while slightly behind, reached a competitive F1 of 99.52% and — critically — is the only architecture compatible with full quantization and DPU deployment on the target hardware.
+The baseline CNN, while slightly behind, reached a competitive F1 of 99.52% and, notably, is the only architecture compatible with full quantization and DPU deployment on the target hardware given the scope of the project.

 ### Multi-Class Classification (12 classes)